NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   multiplied by corresponding weight) much larger than this will be exponentially attenuated to affect less the cost function.
   Type: double.
 Default: 3.
+``--save_nvm`` Save the optimized camera poses and inlier interest point matches as <out dir>/cameras.nvm.
+Interest point matches are offset relative to the optical center, to be consistent with Theia.
+This file can be passed in to a new invocation of this tool via ``--nvm``.
+Type: bool.
+Default: false.
-``--save_matches`` Save the interest point matches (all matches and inlier matches, after filtering).
+``--save_matches`` Save the interest point matches (all matches and inlier matches after filtering).
 Stereo Pipeline's viewer can be used for visualizing these.
 Type: bool.
 Default: false.
 ``--timestamp_offsets_max_change`` If floating the timestamp offsets, do not let them change by more than this (measured in seconds).
 Existing image